earth06/mydocument/shellscript_with_gtool.md

 gtcont map=1 color=20 T.yy
 ```

-Next ,make annual temperature from 2005 to 2009 at the same time by using shell script.
+### Q) make annual temperature from 2005 to 2009 at the same time by using shell script.

 Below code is incomplete.